 5.3.2.2 Stabilize the container in the + 43 °C test chamber for a minimum of 24 h, with the lid open.

-5.3.2.3 Assemble a dummy vaccine load comprising partially filled water filled 10 × 5 ml dose glass vaccine vials with a combined density of 0.4 kg per liter of the measured vaccine storage capacity.
+5.3.2.3 Assemble a dummy vaccine load comprising partially filled water filled 10 ml × 5 ml dose glass vaccine vials with a combined density of 0.4 kg per liter of the measured vaccine storage capacity.
 The vials should be arranged so that they substantially fill the vaccine storage compartment.
 Condition the load in a refrigerator at + 5.0 °C (± 0.5 °C).

 5.3.2.4 Fully freeze the set of water-packs described in 5.2, Step 5.2.6 at – 20.0 ºC (± 0.5 °C).
 Line the container with the ice-packs in accordance with the manufacturer’s instructions.
 Place the conditioned vials in the vaccine storage compartment together with the Annex D temperature sensors laid out as shown in the Annex C diagram.
 Close the lid of the vaccine carrier.